christian-bernstein/edge-net-protocol-specification/concept.md

 ## Endpoint-to-Transport-Gate-IMUX

-ENP utilizes an (IMUX) to hot-swap transport gates without causing the endpoint to close.
+ENP utilizes an IMUX[^IMUX] to hot-swap transport gates without causing the endpoint to close.
 <br>
 *Tip: The IMUX can be used as a clientside *